kdmccormick/tutor-contrib-kdmccormick/README.rst

   tutor dev run -m ../xblock-drag-and-drop-v2 lms pip install -e /openedx/mounted-packages/xblock-drag-and-drop-v2

-Tip: If Tutor failed with *"No mount for ..."*, then this will be slightly more complicated for you; see the `notes on bind-mounting`_.
+Tip: If Tutor failed with *"No mount for ..."*, then this will be slightly more complicated for you; see the `notes on bind-mounting <#notes-on-package-bind-mounting>`_ below.

 Next, for packages that add static assets to the platform, such as most XBlocks, you will then want to rebuild static assets using ``openedx-assets``::